snemarch/dns-doodle/keepalived/README.md

 TODO: fork `klutchell/unbound` to allows config from environment variables, so `listen-interface` could use IP address instead of the `eth1` interface.

+TODO: figure out how to override the docker-dns resolver and respect just adding the VIP directly to resolv.conf... this would probably be even more interesting if the unbound instances could do split dns, and forward internal DNS to the Docker dns resolver?
+Hmm!